Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

 }
 ```

-We make this a `DisplayableAttribute` so we can display it on our equipment screen later.
+We make this a `DisplayableAttribute` so we can display it on a details screen later.
 We're also going to need `CombatItem` as a base type for *weapon* and *armor*:

 ```kotlin